 - Run the package and click Next.

-- Now select Hide updates from the option given.
+- Now click on Hide updates from the option given.

-- Now select the printer update (if any) and continue.
+- After that select the printer update (if any) and continue.
 Now Windows update will not automatically update the drivers of the printer until you tell it to.

 If none of the methods above worked for you, it’s possible that your Printer isn’t being detected by your computer or it is stuck as an Unknown device.
 In that case, you will have to manually Install default generic printer drivers for your Printer.
 Follow these steps:-